Computer-aided study of double extensions of restricted Lie superalgebras preserving the non-degenerate closed 2-forms in characteristic 2: Double extensions for (for proofs, see )

 What is the difference of the case where $p=2$ from that where $p\ne 2$?
-The ``indecomposability'' condition can be weakened to the existence of a nonzero even element $c$ belonging to the intersection of the center of $\fg\cap [\fg,\fg]\cap s_\fg(\fg_\od)^\perp$.
+The ``indecomposability'' condition can be weakened to the existence of a nonzero even element $c$ belonging to the intersection $[\fg,\fg]\cap s_\fg(\fg_\od)^\perp$.
 Now we see that the only extra condition is related to squaring and is precisely due to the fact that $c^\perp$ must be an ideal.